STORYMIRROR

 He did not respond.

-"Dad, I need to tell you something about William's message.
+“Dad, I need to tell you something about William’s message.
 Please listen to me without asking any more questions.
 William has a lead for a criminal.
-If you don't act fast, he will flee out of the country and your department will be taken to task for failures.
-Please. speak to him quickly to nab the criminal."
+If you don't act fast, he will flee out of the country and your department would be taken to task for failures.
+Please. speak with him quickly to nab the criminal.”

 Veeir insisted, “Dad, I told you not to waste any more time.
 Let us talk later about it.”

-Mr. Kapoor dashed out of the bathroom to call William.
-He quickly dialed William's phone.
-"You were here for something absolutely urgent.
-Please tell me what it is about."
+Abhishek quickly dialled William’s phone.
+“You were here for something absolutely urgent.
+Please tell me what it is about.”

-William, "Yes, I have a lead for Ajay Singh, he will be meeting with his colleagues and staff at Volga restaurant around 2pm.
-He is booked on a flight to London for tonight."
+William, “Yes, I have a lead for Ajay Singh, he will be meeting with his colleagues and staff at Volga restaurant at Connaught Circus around 2 pm.
+He is booked on a flight for London tonight.”

-"Is lead from a reliable source?" questioned Mr. Kapoor.
+“Is lead from a reliable source?”
+Questioned Abhishek.

 William agreed.